grafana/grafana/docs/sources/datasources/azure-monitor/template-variables/index.md

 ### Multi-value variables

-It is possible to select multiple values for **Resource Groups** and **Resource Names** and use a single metrics query pointing to those values as far as they:
+It is possible to select multiple values for **Resource Groups** and **Resource Names** and use a single metrics query pointing to those values as long as they:

 - Belong to the same subscription.
 - Are in the same region.
 - Are of the same type (namespace).

-Also, note that if a template variable pointing to multiple resource groups or names is used in other template variable as a parameter (e.g. to retrieve metric names), only the first value will be used.
+Also, note that if a template variable pointing to multiple resource groups or names is used in another template variable as a parameter (e.g. to retrieve metric names), only the first value will be used.
 This means that the combination of the first resource group and name selected should be valid.